12 Before-And-After Garden Makeovers That Will Inspire Your Next Outdoor Project

 AFTER: An Exceptional Backyard

-These Midwestern homeowners weren't afraid of a challenge -- and their progress certainly shows it!
-They filled their yard with character, including a small water feature at the back and a handy patio right off the back of the house.
+These Midwestern homeowners weren't afraid of a challenge, and their progress certainly shows it!
+They filled their yard with character, including a small water feature and an inviting patio right off the back of the house.

-Why it works: A big patio creates outdoor living space, which adds resale value to the home and makes the back yard more comfortable.
-Hint: When designing a patio, keep in mind convenience; the closer to your back or side door, the better.
+The patio creates an outdoor living space, which adds resale value to the home and makes the backyard more comfortable.
+Keep convenience in mind when designing a patio; the closer to your back or side door, the better, especially for entertaining purposes.

-A variety of evergreens provides year-round privacy (and act as windbreaks).
-Hint: Mixing evergreens and including selections with different needle colors (such as golden or blue varieties) or plant shapes (such as columnar or weeping) creates a rich, complex background.
+Evergreens provide year-round privacy and act as windbreaks.
+Mixing evergreens and including selections with different needle colors (such as golden or blue varieties) or plant shapes (such as columnar or weeping) creates a rich, complex background.

-The small water feature next to the patio adds a lot of ambiance.
-The sound of running water makes any spot feel more relaxing.
-Hint: A water feature is also a great way to attract birds to your garden.
-Their songs add another layer of pleasant background sound.
+The small water feature next to the patio adds ambiance.
+The sound of running water makes any spot feel more relaxing and helps attract birds to your garden, whose songs add another layer of pleasant background sound.

 This unfortunate corner really took away from the good looks of an otherwise attractive house.
-It was a nightmare to try to maintain -- and these insightful homeowners came up with a great solution.
+It was a nightmare to try to maintain, so these insightful homeowners came up with a great solution using a few clever garden makeover ideas.

 AFTER: Beautiful Terrace